Here are a Few Great Camp Cooking Knives that have their Place at the Campfire

 Some of the other knives we talk about here are capable of campfire cooking tasks and other camping relating tasks like chopping or carving.
 The Overland is really just designed for outdoor food prep, but it does that extremely well.
 It cuts meat better than most indoor kitchen knives we’ve tested, but its thick spine and low grind give it a little more tensile strength than other kitchen knives.

 The 60/40 blade grind makes it a little weird to cut with, but it’s also probably the reason it cuts soft-textured things so well.
 The Nitro-cobalt steel blade is hardened to 62HRC which means it has a good corrosion resistance, but the edge retention is complicated.
-It will hold an good edge for a while, but since the grind is so low (compared to normal kitchen knives), it’s going to get harder to keep the edge super thin the more you sharpen it.
+It will hold an good edge for a while, but since the grind is so low (compared to normal kitchen knives), it’s going to get harder to keep the edge thin the more you sharpen it.

 The Overland does not ship with a sheath, but there is a compatible leather sheath that can be bough separately from Messermeister, which pads the price a little more.
-But it rides surprisingly well being made by kitchen cutlery company.
+But it rides surprisingly well for being made by kitchen cutlery company.

 The Messermeister Overland is a 2022 Drunken Hillbilly Award winner.